MODM Clinical Database Management

 • Ethics in healthcare

-• Functioning and culture of healthcare companies
+• Operations and corporate culture in the healthcare sector

 • Drug development